||Running for Office

 San Marcos consolidates its General Municipal Elections with the Statewide General Elections held on the first Tuesday after the first Monday in November of even-numbered years.

-The November 8, 2016 Election will be held to elect two members of the City Council for District 1 and District 2.
+The November 6, 2018 Election will be held to elect the mayor and two members of the City Council for District 1 and District 2.

 (maintained by San Diego County Registrar of Voters)